 In addition to the foregoing, Lt.
+Col. S. Sellers, Jr., one of the best tackles and kick-

+ers the University

+of Chicago ever had,

+assists in football.

+Col. Sellers also won

+honors in basketball,

+track, and tennis.
+In

+1909 he won the

+Western Interscholastic Tennis Championship, at the University

+of Chicago.
+Practically all

+of the faculty members

-Col. S. Sellers, Jr., one of the best tackles and kickers the University of Chicago ever had, assists in football.
-Col. Sellers also won honors in basketball, track, and tennis.
-In 1909 he won the Western Interscholastic Tennis Championship, at the University of Chicago.
-Practically all of the faculty members have some special preparation and assist in the coaching of teams.
+of Chicago.
+Practically all

+of the faculty members

+have some special preparation and assist in the coaching of teams.